gretaegan/MS1-flightschool/README.md

 It was important to me to get feedback from potential users of this site.
 I asked four different people, two qualified commercial pilots, one current student cadet pilot and one who plans on applying to a flight school after the pandemic.
+The following people below acted as testers for my site:

 Name  | Age | Pilot    | Tech BG
 ------|-----|----------|--------